MonBet/Diabetes-Scikit-Learn/README.md

 # Diabetes Classification

 Diabetes Predictor using Gaussian Naive Bayes Classifier on scikit-learn.
-Web app using flask http://diabetes-classification.tepuntal.com/
+Web app using flask\
+http://diabetes-classification.tepuntal.com/

+# How to use
+1. Fill in the form in the application, then
+2. press "predict"

 ## Dataset